BODY OF TRUTH

 “…the eerie world of los desaparecidos–the disappeared ones–is almost unimaginable.”

 For years I was active in a human rights organization that concentrated on monitoring the political assassinations that plagued the Central American country of Guatemala.
 My travels in Guatemala to research this novel based on the political violence in that country turned out to be an experience that was as surreal as any that I am ever likely to have again.
 For several weeks I daily visited the city’s several morgues to keep a personal tab on the bodies brought into the morgues during the previous night.
-Guatemala’s indians were most of the victims, but I also saw European kids who were traveling the country alone or in small groups who also got caught up in the country’s violence.
+Guatemala’s Indians were most of the victims, but I also saw European kids who were traveling the country alone or in small groups who also got caught up in the country’s violence.

 The eerie world of los desaparecidos–the disappeared ones–is almost unimaginable.
 The elusiveness of “truth” is a theme that I imagine is as old as man’s desire to tell stories.
 I think most of us have to live a good number of years before we really begin to grasp the huge complexities behind such a small word.
 This is a story about those complexities in the life of a few people in a dark and beautiful country that has a dark and beautiful soul.